coronalabs/CoronaSDK-SublimeText/README.md

 There are several ***Sublime Text*** User Preferences that can be set to fine tune the behavior of the plugin.
 You can find information on setting User Preferences [http://www.sublimetext.com/docs/3/settings.html](here).

+### Debugger
+The Corona Debugger allows code to be single stepped, variables to be examined and breakpoints to be set.
+You can run the debugger using the **Corona SDK** menu from any file in the project and it will automatically find **main.lua**.
+Right click on a code line in the editor and choose **Toggle Breakpoint** to turn breakpoints on and off.
+Select the name of a variable and choose **Inspect Variable** from the context menu to see its value.

+A simpler alternative to the **Build** command in ***Sublime Text*** is the **Run Project** command in the **Corona SDK** menu.
+It doesn't have all the bells and whistles of the build system but it is quick and easy.
+It is also better at finding your project's **main.lua** if you aren't using ***Sublime Text***'s projects.

+##### Preferences
+ * **corona_sdk_simulator_path** (default: system dependent)

+	Set this to the path of your Corona Simulator if it's not installed in the default location for your operating system (remember to double the backslashes in Windows' paths)

+##### Current Gotchas
+ * If you **Run** the project and it doesn't hit a breakpoint, you'll have to stop and restart to regain control (in particular, setting a breakpoint on a line of code you know is being executed wont stop the program).
+ * Single stepping through "internal locations" is tedious.
+ * Using the **Run Project** command while in the Debugger can result in a confused state.

 ### Completion
 Completion works for all API calls and constants (correctly handling periods in the name).
 Fuzzy matching is optionally done to increase the chances of finding the item you are looking for.
+Completion relies on the current **Syntax** setting so when creating new files you should use **View / Syntax / Corona SDK Lua** command to set the correct syntax for the new file.

 ##### Preferences
  * **corona_sdk_completion** (default: True)

 	If you don't like Corona Editor's completion you can turn it off entirely using this preference.

- * **corona_sdk_use_daily_docs** (default: False)

-	Tell the completion system to use the "Daily Build" completions rather than the "Public Release" ones.

  * **corona_sdk_use_fuzzy_completion** (default: True)